This easy recipe for grain-free, date honey bread has the spongy texture of Sara Lee pound cake without all the refined carbs and sugar.

-If you love pound cake as I do, chances are you will like this honey bread.
-It is a wonderful alternative to the typical wheat based pound cakes.
-This honey bread recipe does have a hint of coconut flavor, but it is not overwhelming and does not detract from complete enjoyment of the texture and overall flavor of the bread.
+This recipe does have a hint of coconut flavor from the grain-free flour, but it is not overwhelming and does not detract from the enjoyment of the light texture and overall flavor.

-Easy recipe for grain free, Paleo honey bread that tastes just like Sara Lee pound cake without all the carbs and sugar.
+Easy recipe for grain-free, date honey bread that has the spongy texture of Sara Lee pound cake without all the refined carbs and sugar.

 Ingredients